vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

         goto out;
 ```

+### Executing

-- If the given executable file is in elf format, the `load_elf_binary` continues to execute.
-The `load_elf_binary` does many different things to prepare on execution executable file.
-For example it checks the architecture and type of the executable file:
+- If the given executable file is in elf format, the `load_elf_binary` continues & checks the architecture and type of the executable file and exit if there is wrong architecture and executable file non executable non shared:

 ```
 if (loc->elf_ex.e_type != ET_EXEC && loc->elf_ex.e_type != ET_DYN)